 Our pupils follow the National Curriculum in Years 7-9, which is designed to include a wide range of subjects, allowing pupils the chance to explore the various options available for further study at the GCSE level.
 In Years 10 and 11, pupils study their chosen GCSE courses after selecting subjects they are most interested in pursuing.
 Our GCSE curriculum is carefully designed to be both challenging and flexible.
 It allows us to tailor the content and pace of the curriculum to whatever is most appropriate to your child.
-For advice and guidance for choosing a Year 10/Year 11 programme which is most suited to your needs download our GCSE Curriculum Guide >.
+For advice and guidance on choosing which Year 10/Year 11 programme which is most suited to your needs download our GCSE Curriculum Guide >.

 GCSE/IGCSE Subject Options